siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 Recognition, on this picture, is not magic.
 It is patterned encounter meeting patterned susceptibility.

+The radio gives a simple image of this.
+A continuum of electromagnetic input is present, but the radio only takes up a narrow band to which it is tuned.
+In that simple case recognition is mostly frequency selection.
+Living recognition is richer, but the structural point survives: a loop does not seize the whole continuum.
+It couples selectively to some organized part of it.

+Color shows the same thing in a more complex biological form.
+We do not first possess "redness" as an inner object.
+Bodily structures couple differentially to ranges of electromagnetic input, and later organization turns that selective uptake into a recognizable distinction such as red.
+What is preserved is not a pictorial duplicate of the world, but a usable organization that can steer the loop.

 This also gives the first limit of recognition.
 The resonating circuit does not resonate to the whole thing.
 It resonates to part of it.
 A loop becomes coupled, often increasingly coupled, to recurrent structure through sub-loop